jayrambhia/jayrambhia.github.com/_posts/2013-02-23-hough-transform.markdown

 1. Θ varies from -90 to +90.
 2. r varies from 0 to the diagonal length of the image.

 With this new representation, we have a new transition from xy plane to Hough plane.
 A line in the xy space still represents a point in Hough space (pΘ plane here).
-But a point in xy space represents a sinusoid in p-Θ space.
+But a point in xy space represents a sinusoid in r-Θ space.

 #### Sinusoid representation

-Similar to line representation in mc space, a sinusoid in p-Θ space represents a point in xy space.
-So each point in xy space is converted to a sinusoid in p-Θ space.
-And we let each point in p-Θ space to vote.
+Similar to line representation in mc space, a sinusoid in r-Θ space represents a point in xy space.
+So each point in xy space is converted to a sinusoid in r-Θ space.
+And we let each point in r-Θ space to vote.

 ![Sinusoid hough representation](/assets/images/hough2.png)